phillipivan/companion-module-dan-dugan-model-n/companion/HELP.md

 - **Matrix - Output Level**
 - **Matrix - Output Route**

-- **Scene - Has Changed** Goes true when any parameter is changed from the saved state of the recalled scene
+- **Scene - Has Changed** True when any parameter is changed from the saved state of the recalled scene

 ## Support for other models
 At present only the Model M & N are explicitly supported.
 With that said, the dugan units share a common api.